 What is fragrance layering?

-Fragrance layering allows you to separate your day by dividing your home with various scents.
+Not only is fragrance layering one of the best ways to make your home smell nice but it also allows you to separate your day by dividing your home with various scents.
 This encourages you to associate one room with work and another with rest or play, meaning you are more productive when working from home, and calm when it comes to sleep.

 'Fragrance layering or scent-scaping is one of the biggest trends in interior design where you can define spaces and time with fragrance as a form of creative expression and an effective way to delineate and maximize the efficacy of different activities throughout the day,' says Michelle Feeney.